nicfix/microservices-cheatsheet/docs/architecture/security/000-use-always-oauth2-for-authentication.md

 ## Context

-Implementing authentication mechamisms in a microservices architecture brings several challenges.
+Implementing authentication mechanisms in a microservices architecture unfolds several challenges.

 The services might be exposed to different clients:
 * Web
 * Mobile
-* Other Services
+* Other Internal Services
 * 3rd Parties

 Every client might require a different authentication schema.